|

 From the comics.
 Waitress, "I told you she'd break your heart."

 Shoe, "I know but my heart will Mend.
-My Credit rating will take a little
+My Credit rating will take a

 longer."